DigitalMachinist/CLIMachs/docs/init/init-prev.md

 ## Name

-init prev - Reverse back to the previous token's turn (GM only).
+init-prev - Reverse back to the previous token's turn (GM only).

 ## Synopsis

 ```
-init prev
+init-prev
 ```

 ## Description

-Init prev reverses the initiative order back to the most recent turn and notifies players.
+init-prev reverses the initiative order back to the most recent turn and notifies players.

 This command is permitted only as the GM.